LoneCannibal/Spindle_Thread/README.md

 ![BFH Banner](https://trello-attachments.s3.amazonaws.com/542e9c6316504d5797afbfb9/542e9c6316504d5797afbfc1/39dee8d993841943b5723510ce663233/Frame_19.png)
 # Spindle Thread Bot
-A project we are working on to save Twitter threads.
+A project we are working on to save Twitter threads when a Twitter user tags the bot in a thread they like.
+This bot will save tagged twitter threads in image format and PDF format.
+The image will be sent to the Twitter user requesting the thread via Twitter direct message.
+A dowload link to the PDF containing said Twitter thread will also be included.
+## Team members

 To use this bot, follow the given instructions:

 1. Just go to Twitter https://twitter.com and follow the bot @Spindle_Thread https://twitter.com/Spindle_Thread.